 The Top 12 Best Construction Jobs

 If you’re considering a job in construction, there are plenty of opportunities to get hired.
-The construction industry is among those with high employment projections, calling for eleven percent growth and 747,600 new jobs expected by 2026.
+The Bureau of Labor Statistics forecasts that construction will grow 11 percent and add 747,600 new jobs between 2016 and 2026.

 Which are the best positions to consider if you want to work construction?
-The answer depends on your skills, interests and what you want in a job, as well as the job market, but there are some jobs that have higher wages and more potential job openings than other occupations.
+The answer depends on your skills, interests, and what you want in a job, as well as the job market.
+However, there are some jobs that have higher wages and more potential job openings than other occupations.

 Education and Training Requirements

-Jobs in construction range from lower-paying unskilled jobs to highly paid jobs that require formal training through an apprenticeship program, technology school or community college classes.
-None require a four year college degree.
+Jobs in construction range from lower-paying unskilled jobs to highly paid jobs that require formal training through an apprenticeship program, technical school, or community college classes.
+None require a four-year college degree.